MartinJeanne/github-activity/README.md

 npm start
 ```
 ## How to use
 Enter a GitHub username and get some data!
+Data is sorted by event type.